 Note: If using a mantel proceed to If Using Mantel.
-If not using a mantel, follow the information on this page.
+If not using a mantel, follow these instructions.

 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24", 30" and 36" Models Only).
+If noncombustible material is less than 12", you must install the fireplace hood accessory (24" and 30" Models Only).
 See Figure 5 for minimum clearances.

 Noncombustible Material Distance (A) Requirements for Safe Installation 12" or more Noncombustible material OK.
-Between 8" and 12" 24", 30" or 36" Models: Install fireplace hood accessory (GA6050 or GA6053 see Acces- sories , page 43).
-18" Model: Noncombustible material OK.
+Between 8" and 12" 24" or 30" Models: Install fireplace hood accessory (GA6050 or GA6053 see Accessories , page 48).
+18" Model: Noncombus- tible material OK.
 Less than 8" Noncombustible material must be extended to at least 8".
 See Between 8" and 12" , above.
 If you cannot extend material, you must operate heater with flue damper open.

-Figure 5 - Heat Resistant Material (Slate, Marble, Tile, etc.) Above Fireplace If Using Mantel
+Figure 5 - Heat Resistant Material (Slate, Marble, Tile, etc.) Above Fireplace

+If Using Mantel

 You must have noncombustible material(s) above the fireplace opening.
 Noncombustible materials (such as slate, marble, tile, etc.) must be at least 1/2" thick.
 With sheet metal, you must have noncombustible material behind it.
 Noncombustible material must extend at least 8" up (for all models).
-If noncombustible material is less than 12", you must install the fireplace hood accessory (24", 30" and 36" Models Only).
+If noncombustible material is less than 12", you must install the fireplace hood accessory (24" and 30" Models Only).
 Even if noncombustible material is more than 12", you may need the hood accessory to deflect heat away from your mantel shelf.
-See Figures 5 and 6 and Figure 7, page 12, for minimum clearances.
+See Figure 5 and Figures 6 and 7, page 11, for minimum clearances.